 The Pioneers fell to the long sleep and now drift in the deep.
 Their younger brethren are still with us, for now.

-They’re travellers who visited far-away places who’ve keep going and left our neck of the woods.
+They’re travellers who visited far-away places who’ve kept going and left our neck of the galaxy.

 They’re less active now.
 The fancy postcards no longer come.
 They multi-task less; their reports home now abbreviated notes of their surroundings.